dmachard/go-dnscollector/README.md

 # DNS Collector

+NOTE: The code before version 1.x is considered beta quality and is subject to breaking changes.

 ##  Overview

 This tool acts as a high speed **aggregator, analyzer, transporter and logging**  for your DNS logs, written in **Golang**.

-Aggregate and route all your dns logs (queries and replies) from different sources (dnstap, sniffer, logs, etc.) to multiple destinations.
+The DNS Traffic can be collected and aggregated simultaneously from many different sources (dnstap, sniffer, logs, etc.) .

 ![overview](doc/overview.png)

-And extract useful metrics in real time.
+This tool can also help you to visualize DNS traffic errors and anomalies with Grafana dashboard.

 ![overview](doc/overview2.png)

-NOTE: The code before version 1.x is considered beta quality and is subject to breaking changes.

 ## Features